ClapsonOfMine/AgentCrew/README.md

   window (GUI).
 - **File Handling:** AI agents can work with text and image files in chat.
   AgentCrew also supports PDF, DOCX, XLSX, and PPTX files.
 - **📋 Smart Paste Detection:** Automatically detects images and binary content when pasted (Ctrl+V).
 Images from screenshots, copied files, or other sources are automatically converted to `/file` commands for seamless processing.
+- **🎤 Voice Controls:** Interactive voice features in the GUI:
+  - Microphone button for easy voice recording
+  - Visual recording indicators and status feedback
+  - Voice settings in global configuration
+  - Enable/disable voice features as needed
 - **Streaming Responses:** Get real-time replies from AI agents.
 - **"Thinking Mode":** Some AI models can show their reasoning process.
 - **Rollback Messages:** Easily go back to an earlier point in your